laoshanxi/app-mesh/README.md

-  restart     Restart a application reg         Add a new application unreg       Remove an application test        Test run an application and get output sh          Use shell run a command and get output
+  restart     Restart a application reg         Add a new application unreg       Remove an application run         Run an application and get output for one time sh          Use shell run a command and get output

 Run 'appc COMMAND --help' for more information on a command.